wassengerhq/whatsapp-chatgpt-bot/README.md

 // Obtain your API key here: https://platform.openai.com/account/api-keys
 openaiKey: env.OPENAI_API_KEY || 'ENTER OPENAI API KEY HERE',
 ```

+> **Important**: in order to use OpenAI API, [you may be required to add prepaid credits](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing) in your OpenAI account due to the new payment policy.

 #### Set your Ngrok token (optional)